MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

   - Review [on-premises data gateway management](/power-platform/admin/onpremises-data-gateway-management) for Power Platform to learn more.
   - Go to the [Microsoft Download Center's on-premises data gateway page](https://www.microsoft.com/download/details.aspx?id=53127) and download the most recent version (December 16, 2022 or newer) of the gateway to connect to [Azure Logic Apps](/azure/logic-apps/logic-apps-gateway-install), [Power Apps](/power-apps/maker/canvas-apps/gateway-reference), and [Power Automate](/power-automate/gateway-reference).
     - In the _System Requirements_ section on the gateway download page, identify the operating systems and .NET Frameworks required to support the most recent version of the gateway.
-- [Microsoft .NET Framework.](https://dotnet.microsoft.com/download/dotnet-framework) Download the.NET Framework that supports the most recent version of the gateway.
+- [Microsoft .NET Framework.](https://dotnet.microsoft.com/download/dotnet-framework) Download the .NET Framework that supports the most recent version of the gateway.
 - [Microsoft C++ Runtime DLLs version 10.x (this version is contained in Microsoft Visual C++ 2010 Redistributables)](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2010-vc-100-sp1-no-longer-supported&preserve-view=true).
 SAP's NCo 3.0 download requires this library to support the .NET Framework.
 - [SAP Connector for Microsoft .NET 3.0 (NCo 3.0)](https://support.sap.com/en/product/connectors/msnet.html) SDK from SAP:
   - An administrator with valid S-User access is required to set up the connector.